 Krüger, Arnd “Wenn die Olympiade vorbei, schlagen wir die Juden zu Brei!”
 Das Verhältnis der Juden zu den Olympischen Spielen von 1936.
 In Menora.
 Jahrbuch für deutsch-jüdische Geschichte, edited by Schoeps, J. H. et al. München: 1994, 331–348.

 Siegman, Joseph, ed.
 The International Jewish Sports Hall of Fame.
 Jewish Sports Legends.
 Washington & London: N.p., 1972.
 171–172.

 Teichler, Hans Joachim.
-“Zum Ausschluß der deutschen Juden von den Olympischen
+“Zum Ausschluß der deutschen Juden von den Olympischen Spielen 1936."

-    Spielen 1936."
 In 30 Jahre jüdische Sportbewegung im Nachkriegsdeutschland.
 Makkabi Deutschland, Friedler, E. and Lenarz, M. (Red.).
 München: 1995, 47–62.

 Teichler, Hans Joachim.
 Internationale Sportpolitik im Dritten Reich.

-    Schorndorf: 1991.
+Schorndorf: Hoffman, 1991.